vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 (PRNG) clearly violates both principles.
 Therefore, we have to handle randomness in a stateless way by manually passing around the PRNG key and splitting it to create new random seeds.
-This has the added benefit of making randomness in code more reproducible – ignoring accelerator side stochasticity – as in JAX we are forced to handle fixed seeds by default.
+This has the added benefit of making randomness in code more reproducible – ignoring accelerator-side stochasticity – as in JAX we are forced to handle fixed seeds by default.
 Let's see what that looks like:
 ```python
 seed = 0x123456789 # some integer seed.
 In hexadecimal just to be ✨✨